redkite-labs/redkitecms-docs/book/navigation.rst

-As explained above you can move through website languages using the **Nav** menu but, in a multi-languages website, you must use the Languages Navigation Menu Block, which renders a menu made with the website languages flags.
+As explained above you can move through website languages using the **Nav** menu but, in a multi-languages website, you must use the Languages Navigation Menu Block, which renders a menu made from languages flags.

 Each flag is automatically linked the the page you are browsing, pointing the appropriate language.